 Why is that?
 Better results come from the coordination of all of a person's medical treatment and medications.

 ● The advantage of coordination can be found in a recent study by the Better Medicare Alliance — "individuals in private MA plans had:

 > 23% fewer stays in a hospital than those in traditional fee for service MediCare."

-● Federal regulations limit the times to enroll in or change a MAPD plan.
+MediCare also has other special times such as a life change situation where a change can be made.
+Federal regulations limit the times to enroll in or change a MAPD plan.